HEnquist/camilladsp/README.md

 ## Pipeline
 The pipeline section defines the processing steps between input and output.
 The input and output devices are automatically added to the start and end.
-The pipeline is essentially a list of filters and/or mixers.
-There are no rules for ordering or how many are added.
+The pipeline is section of the config is list that determines which processing steps that will be applied, and in which order.
+A step can be a Filter, a Mixer or a Processor.
+The filters, mixers and processors must be defined in the corresponding section of the configuration, and the pipeline refers to them by their name.
+During processing, the steps are applied in the listed order.
 For each mixer and for the output device the number of channels from the previous step must match the number of input channels.
+Apart from this, there are no rules for ordering of the steps or how many are added.

 Example:
 ```